Anarchist symbolism: Red flag

-The red flag was one of first anarchist symbols; it was widely used in late 19th century by anarchists worldwide.
+The red flag was one of the first anarchist symbols; it was widely used in late 19th century by anarchists worldwide.
 Peter Kropotkin wrote that he preferred the use of the red flag.
 French anarchist Louise Michel wrote that the flag "frightens the executioners because it is so red with our blood. [...]
 Those red and black banners wave over us mourning our dead and wave over our hopes for the dawn that is breaking."

 Use of the red flag by anarchists largely disappeared after the October Revolution, when red flags started to be associated only with Bolshevism and communist parties and authoritarian, bureaucratic and reformist social democracy, or authoritarian socialism.